 “These were the same people who had produced Bach and Beethoven, Goethe and Schiller.
 I still don’t understand how a country with such culture could have killed so ruthlessly.”

 The great Hungarian pianist and her husband moved to the US in 1947.
-Her husband died two years later, his health destroyed by the war.
+Her husband died two years later from a heart attack brought on by exposure to coal gas from a faulty heating unit.

-In 1957 Jambor began performing with the Philadelphia Orchestra, receiving spectacular reviews.
-She also made 12 recordings for Capitol Records.
+Jambor established herself as a pianist in the US and performed in New York, Washington and with the Philadelphia Orchestra, receiving spectacular reviews.
+She also made 12 recordings for Capitol Records, but she turned down a national tour.

-After surviving a brief, failed marriage to actor Claude Rains and a mysterious bout of encephalitis, Agi Jambor turned her back on her career once again and became a recluse.
+After her short-lived marriage to Rains, and a mysterious bout of encephalitis, Jambor turned her back on her career once again and became a recluse.

-For many years, she lived alone – semi debilitated – with her cats and no human contact (at one point, apparently, she was so lonely that she would dial weather forecast just to hear a human voice) until, in 1987, the Baltimore psychiatrist and musician Joseph Stephens stumbled upon one of her recordings, tracked her down, and brought her back into the world of the living.
+For many years she lived alone, semi debilitated, with her cats and hardly any human contact (at one point, apparently, she was so lonely that she would dial weather forecast just to hear a human voice) until, in 1987, the Baltimore psychiatrist and musician Joseph Stephens stumbled upon one of her recordings, tracked her down, and brought her back into the world of the living.

 Just before her 80th birthday, he arranged for her to move – along with her two pianos and large library in five languages – to the Beethoven Apartments in Bolton Hill, Baltimore, where her life began again.